lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ### Fragmentation modes
 A global service assigns a QoS to the packets depending on the billing.
 Packets with very low QoS may get lost before they arrive in the 3GPP radio network transmission, for example, in between the links of a capillarity gateway or due to buffer overflow handling in a backhaul connection.
 The use of SCHC fragmentation with the ACK-on-Error mode is recommended to secure additional reliability on the packets transmitted with a small trade-off on additional transmissions to signal the end-to-end arrival of the packets if no transport protocol takes care of retransmission.
 Also, the ACK-on-Error mode is even desirable to keep track of all the SCHC packets delivered.
-In that case, the fragmentation function could be active for all packets transmitted by the applications (SCHC MAX_PACKET_SIZE == 1 Byte).
+In that case, the fragmentation function could be active for all packets transmitted by the applications.
 SCHC ACK-on-Error fragmentation may be active for the transmission of non-IP packets on the NGW-MME.
 If these packets are considering to use SCHC with the RuleID for non-compressing packets as {RFC8724} allows it.

 ### Fragmentation Parameters